What to Decide Before You Book a Wedding Venue (or Any Vendors)

 Multiple locations.

-Tight transitions.
+Tight timelines.

 Weather exposure.

-None of these are wrong.
+None of this is wrong.

-Designing for lower strain is not settling.
+Designing for less strain is not “settling.”

-What to decide before you book a wedding venue or any vendors
+What to decide before you book anything

 Not to slow you down.